Skip to main content

 Seamoss Drink

-Nutritious beverage made from seaweed (Irish moss) blended with milk, vanilla, cinnamon, and nutmeg.
-Believed to have health benefits.
-Popular throughout Caribbean.
+A drink made from seaweed (Irish moss) blended with milk, vanilla, cinnamon, and nutmeg.
+Locals drink it as a tonic, and you find it across the Caribbean.

 milk-basedCold